Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

   Y        Authentication Successful               5             Cardholder was successfully authenticated.
 The Issuer has authenticated the cardholder by verifying the identity information or password.
   A        Authentication Attempted                6             Authentication could not be performed but a proof of authentication attempt was provided.
   U        Authentication Could Not Be Performed   7             The Issuer is not able to complete the authentication request due to a technical error or other problem.

                                                                  Possible reasons include:

                                                                  - Invalid type of card such as a Commercial Card or any anonymous Prepaid Card.
                                                                  - Unable to establish an :term:`SSL` session with cardholder browser.
   N        Authentication Failed                                 The cardholder did not complete authentication and the card should not be accepted for payment.

                                                                  The following are reasons to fail an authentication:

                                                                  - Cardholder fails to correctly enter the authentication information
                                                                  - Cardholder cancels the authentication process.

                                                                  An authentication failure may be a possible indication of a fraudulent user.
-                                                                 ** :term:`Authorization` request should not be submitted.**
-  E        *Any error message here*                              An error occurred during the authentication process.
+                                                                 :term:`Authorization` **request should not be submitted** E        *Any error message here*                              An error occurred during the authentication process.

                                                                  **Authorization request should not be submitted.**
   =======  ======================================  ============  ============================================================================================================================================